thewizardandme/thewizardandme/README.md

 minors

-DBLS (specifically invisgal, severus snape, and elphaba.) these characters are me irl and i do not feel comfortable sharing them..
+DBLS (specifically VOX!!!invisgal, severus snape, and elphaba.) these characters are me irl and i do not feel comfortable sharing them..

 JKR supporters. u guys r WEIRDOSSS